 - centering yourself with a yoga class at NOW yoga (the instructors are amazing)

-- taking an urban walk on the Rivanna Trail
+- taking a nature walk on the Rivanna Trail – Riverview Park is my favorite access point

 - trying one of the numerous vineyards and breweries – check out the Monticello Wine Trail for a list of upcoming events